-The Stroke Center of Appalachian Regional Healthcare System is certified by The Joint Commission for Primary Stroke Centers as an Advanced Primary Stroke Center following a detailed, on-site re-certification review of the hospital in January 2017.
+The Stroke Center at Watauga Medical Center is certified by The Joint Commission for Primary Stroke Centers as an Advanced Primary Stroke Center following a detailed, on-site re-certification review of the hospital in March 2019.
 The certification is based on the recommendations for primary stroke centers published by the Brain Attack Coalition and the American Stroke Association’s statements/guidelines for stroke care.

 Our focus is to ensure the best possible outcomes for patients presenting with stroke symptoms.
 The Stroke Team is available 24 hours a day, seven days a week to diagnose patients and provide the care needed to achieve the best possible outcomes.

 We have partnered with Wake Forest Baptist Medical Center to provide Telestroke services at Watauga Medical Center and Cannon Memorial Hospital, with 24/7 access to acute stroke experts via two-way real time video consultation.
 Thanks to this network, emergency room physicians are able to receive on demand consultation to help diagnose strokes, develop care plans and take action if necessary.